-A coalition of 18 tribes put in a ballot measure that would legalise sports betting subject to state-wide approval.
-The measure would authorise sports betting and horse wagering at tribal casinos with a 10% tax rate on gross win.
+A coalition of 18 tribes put in a ballot measure that would legalize sports betting subject to state-wide approval.
+The measure would authorize sports betting and horse wagering at tribal casinos with a 10% tax rate on gross win.
 This measure would not include mobile betting.

-Adam Gray and Senator Bill Dodd introduced the constitutional amendment bill ACA 16, to the legislature.
-The bill would authorise sports betting subject to state-wide voter approval.
-The California Nations Indian Gaming Association opposed the regulation of sports betting until their monopoly on card games was restored.
+Senator Bill Dodd and Assemblyman Adam Gray introduced the constitutional amendment bill ACA 16, to the legislature.
+The bill would authorize sports betting subject to state-wide voter approval.
+The California Nations Indian Gaming Association opposed the regulation of sports wagering until their monopoly on card games was restored.

-Adam Gray proposed an amendment to authorise sports betting in California provided that PASPA would be repealed.
+Gray proposed an amendment to authorize betting in California provided that PASPA would be repealed.
 The amendment would be accepted subject to a two-thirds majority vote before it could be placed on a ballot for the next referendum.

 Daily Fantasy Sports Authorization – January 2016

-Assemblyman Adam Gray introduced the AB 1437 bill that regulated and authorised Daily Fantasy Sports.
+Adam Gray introduced the AB 1437 bill that regulated and authorized Daily Fantasy Sports.
 The bill passed unanimously in January 2016 and have regulated DFS since.